 What devices and platforms does Sheboard work on?

-Sheboard works on any Android device.
+Sheboard works on any Android and iOS devices.

 What countries is Sheboard available in?

 Sheboard is available from the Google Play and the App Stores in selected regions.
 We are pursuing scaling in more regions in the future.